 - 1. Develop practical experience in AMUs and ICUs in survey techniques. - 2.
-Iteratively develop preferred reporting formats with AMUs and ICUs. - 3.
-Evaluate electronic and paper-based approaches to accessing patient and family feedback.
+Iteratively develop preferred reporting formats with AMUs and ICUs.

 Methods

 We will obtain experiential information from local and national surveys and multisource feedback.
 Relevant performance data may include critical incidents, complaints, timeliness of admission and discharge, and data from the GMC trainee survey.
 In WS4 these data will be combined with workplace observations of behaviour made by social scientists (ethnographers) in WS3.